pzverkov/app-survival-android/README.md

 # Key concepts

-Nodes represent Android subsystems and architecture layers such as UI, ViewModel, Domain, Repository, Cache, DB, Network, WorkManager, Observability, Feature Flags, and security and accessibility controls.
+Components represent Android subsystems and architecture layers such as UI, ViewModel, Domain, Repository, Cache, DB, Network, WorkManager, Observability, Feature Flags, and security and accessibility controls.

 Actions represent user and system behavior such as scroll, read, write, search, upload, and sync.
 Some actions can be satisfied via cache while others must hit DB or network.